pingcap/docs-cn/dev/how-to/maintain/identify-slow-queries.md

 * `Digest`: The fingerprint of the SQL statement.
 * `Memory_max`: The maximum memory space used during the execution period of this SQL statement (the unit is byte).
 * `Query_time`: Indicates the execution time of this statement.
 Only the statement whose execution time exceeds slow-threshold outputs this log (the unit is second).
 The unit of all the following time fields is second.
 * `Process_time`: The total processing time of this SQL statement in TiKV.
-Because the data is sent to TiKV concurrently, this value may exceed `Query_time`.
+Because the data is sent to TiKV concurrently, this value might exceed `Query_time`.
 * `Wait_time`: The total waiting time of this statement in TiKV.
 Because the Coprocessor of TiKV runs a limited number of threads, requests might queue up when all threads of Coprocessor are working.
 When a request in the queue takes a long time to process, the waiting time of the subsequent requests will increase.
 * `Backoff_time`: The waiting time before retry when this statement encounters errors that require a retry.
 The common errors as such include: `lock occurs`, `Region split`, and `tikv server is busy`.
 * `Request_count`: The number of Coprocessor requests that this statement sends.